 The Germans have a saying; “In beer there is strength.
 In wine there is wizdom.
 In water there is only bacteria.”
-Apparently Free Radio has found something else in their drinks.
-I’m not sure, but judging from the verses it may be the brain enhancing drug from that Bradley Cooper film “Limitless”.
-While the rest of the rap game continues to insist that intelligence is no longer en vogue, and seem hellbent on competing in a death race to the bottom, Free Radio has some genuinely worthwhile shit to say.
-And quite frankly some pretty compelling imagery to go with it, which is brought to you by Andrew Anderson.
-“Something in the Water” is the second video from their latest album “Powers That Be” and hopefully not the last, because these dudes are moving in a different direction than most and I’d like to see where it goes from here.
-My prediction; they begin writing fotune cookie messages, make a killing in the Chinese dessert business and leave the rap game behind mere moments before Rick Ross & the EDM rap craze collide in a heinous implosion of molly, backfat, skinny jeans and shitty sex puns.
+Apparently, Free Radio has found something else in their drinks.
+I’m not sure, but judging from the verses, it may be the brain enhancing drug from that Bradley Cooper film “Limitless”.
+While the rest of the rap game continues to insist that intelligence is no longer en vogue and seem hellbent on competing in a death race to the bottom, Free Radio has some genuinely worthwhile shit to say.
+And quite frankly, some pretty compelling imagery to go with it, which is brought to you by Andrew Anderson.
+“Something in the Water” is the second video from their latest album “Powers That Be”.
+Hopefully it’s not the last, because these dudes are moving in a different direction than most and I’d like to see where it goes from here.
+My prediction; they begin writing fotune cookie messages, make a killing in the Chinese dessert business and leave the rap game behind, mere moments before Rick Ross & the EDM rap craze collide in a heinous implosion of molly, backfat, skinny jeans and shitty sex puns.

 Name your own price for the album right here: http://freeradio.bandcamp.com/